Alek6/Receiptbook/README.md

 Another improvement for receipt organization by categories it can be the presence of a left panel with the list of categories.

 ## Branching Strategy and Prototype Pattern
-In this project I will follow the **Prototype** pattern and best practices, in particular I will adopt the Guthub blackborad kaban cards to take track of the project evolvement, track and issues.
+In this project I will follow the **Prototype** pattern and best practices, in particular I will adopt the Github blackboard kaban cards to take track of the project evolution, track and issues.

 I applied the standards that we can find in any enterprise working environment.
 I used the branching strategy of _prototype-oriented_ and _evolutionary-prototyping_ type.
 So I have a branch for every single task.
 The main/static branches are `master`, `doc`, `dev` and `ui`.